-Valedictorian continues to earn honors - Farmville
+Co-valedictorian continues to earn honors - Farmville

 Lancers add Chattanooga transfer

-On the cusp of year four under head coach Griff Aldrich, the Longwood men’s basketball team’s 2021-22 roster has rounded into shape... read more
+On the cusp of year four under head coach Griff Aldrich, the Longwood men’s basketball team’s 2021-22 roster has rounded... read more